Ph.D. Duquesne University

 Visiting Doctoral Researcher, Universität zu Köln 2010-2011

 M.A.
-The University of Hawaii at Manoa (comparative philosophy)
+The University of Hawaii at Manoa (east-west philosophy)

 B.A.
 The George Washington University